The principles of playground design for improving learning

 Sense of place

-Creating a sense of place is another important principle of playground design.
+Creating a sense of place is another important design principle.
 A playground with a strong sense of place will feel connected to its community and environment.
-The greater the sense of place, the more enjoyable and beneficial a playground space is.
+A playground with a stronger sense of place offers more benefits and enjoyment, such as higher energy levels.

 Safety

-Safety is an essential principle in playground design and is the biggest potential barrier to the success of a playground space.
+Safety is an essential design principle and is the biggest potential barrier to the success of a playground space.
 Children want a safe space to explore and take risks while minimising the risk of injury.

 Several factors need to be considered in terms of playground safety.
-These include the playground’s location, meeting the required safety regulations, ensuring that the playground equipment is age-appropriate, inclusion of safety flooring, and planning for any deterioration that can cause health risks.
+These include the playground’s location, meeting the required safety regulations, ensuring that the playground equipment is age-appropriate, including safety flooring, and planning for any deterioration that can cause health risks.

 Create zones

 Creating zones is another important principle of playground design.
-Zones can provide specially tailored areas with a focus on specific play activities or play types.
-For example, a quieter zone can provide a place for children to retreat during sensory overload.
+Zones can provide tailored areas with a focus on specific play activities or play types.
+For example, a quiet zone can provide a place for children to retreat during sensory overload.

-Different zones may also focus on different play types, splitting up equipment and activities based on age, skill set, or type of play involved.
-The aesthetics, including the use of colours and imagery, are great ways to easily distinguish multiple zones in a playground.
+Different zones or play areas may also focus on different play types, splitting up play equipment and activities based on age, skill set, or type of play involved.
+The aesthetics, including the use of colours and imagery, are great ways to distinguish multiple zones in a playground.

 Blend with nature

-A playground that includes natural elements can benefit children more than artificial playground equipment.
-This is especially the case where nature may be limited, such as in urban areas.
-Try incorporating as many natural elements into a playground as possible.
-For example, wood, water and sand are all accessible elements that can be easily incorporated to enhance play.
+A play space that includes natural elements can benefit children more than synthetic playground equipment.
+This is the case where nature may be limited, such as in urban areas.
+Try to integrate as many natural elements into a playground as possible.
+For example, wood, water and sand are all accessible elements that can be added to enhance play.

 Engage all senses

-Our last principle of playground design for improving learning is to engage all the senses.
+Our last principle for improving learning is to engage all the senses.
 Modern playgrounds should offer more than just encouraging physical activity.
 A successful playground will stimulate all the senses.

 Playgrounds should feature various activities utilising smell, sound, touch, and sight.
-A sensory playground includes different equipment and areas that provide opportunities to stimulate each of the senses to encourage healthy exploration and learning.
+A sensory playground includes different equipment and areas that provide the chance to stimulate each of the senses to encourage healthy exploration and learning.